DragonPow/pwp_project/README.md

-# Electronic Office System
+# PWP Project System

 ## Overview

-The Electronic Office System is a comprehensive digital solution designed specifically for government agencies to modernize their operations and enhance service delivery.
+The PWP Project System is a comprehensive digital solution designed specifically for government agencies to modernize their operations and enhance service delivery.
 Built on the Frappe Framework v14+ with MariaDB 10.6+, this system provides a robust, secure, and scalable platform for managing government workflows, documents, and citizen services.

 ## Features